Top Wedding Do’s and Don’ts

 Don’t be afraid to give your speakers a suggested time limit for their toasts.
 Five minutes is a good rule of thumb to stick to.
 Your guests will thank you, and it will keep your reception feeling more like a party and less like a presentation.

-Don’t feel like you have to stick to either traditional wedding customs or current trends.
-If wearing a big white dress, tossing your bouquet and distributing tulle bags full of Jordan almonds just doesn’t feel like you, skip it!
+Don’t feel like you have to stick to either current trends or traditional wedding customs.
+If wearing a big white dress, tossing your bouquet and distributing tulle bags full of sugar coated almonds just doesn’t feel like you, skip it!
 If you prefer white wine and red velvet cake to a specialty cocktail and candy bar, do it.
 It’s your day: you get to decide what happens!

 Don’t sweat the small stuff!
 Be prepared for some things to go wrong.
 But remember that it won’t be a big deal when they do.
 Whatever it is, you’ll look back on it and laugh, so enjoy your day in spite of whatever didn’t go as planned.